 - 1. In an academic course, failure to meet the course requirements due to extenuating circumstances that is satisfactory to the course instructor.
 The course instructor may grant an extension, for a specified period of time, for the course requirements to be completed.
 Students must complete the course requirements prior to the start of the next semester.
-The grade of "INC" is converted to a letter grade or the grade of "P" once all course requirements are completed to the satisfaction of the course instructor within the specified period of time. - 2.
+The grade of "INC" is converted to a letter grade or the grade of "P" once all course requirements are completed to the satisfaction of the Course Director within the specified period of time. - 2.
 In a clinical education course demonstration of difficulty with meeting the requirements, may necessitate additional clinical education time to successfully meet the performance requirements.
-The decision to grant additional clinical education time is made by the Directors of Clinical Education in conjunction with written and verbal feedback from the clinic and the student.
-Additional clinical education time may be in the form of remediation, lasting no longer than 4 weeks, or a repeat of the entire clinical experience.
-Students are permitted only one repeat of an entire clinical education course.
+The decision to grant additional clinical education time is made by the Directors of Clinical Education in conjunction with written and/or verbal feedback from the clinic site coordinator of clinical education and/or the clinical instructor.
+Additional clinical education time may be in the form of remediation.
+Throughout the DPT program, students are only permitted to repeat one entire clinical education course.
 The grade of "INC" is converted to a grade of "P" once all clinical education course requirements have been met. - 3.
 In a clinical education course, when in good clinical standing, but personal circumstances warrant delaying completion of the course.
 The grade of "INC" is converted to a grade of "P" once all clinical education course requirements have been met.